The Worlds Most Popular Rugby League Website

 , Sensei-Bull

-, Sheldon
+, Sideshow Bob

 , Slugger McBatt